saijagtap0012-lgtm/Data_Analytics_Portfolio/NHS-Waiting-Time-Analysis/README.md

 This chart highlights the percentage of patients waiting in A&E, helping identify potential service delays and pressure on emergency departments.

-More projects will be added including SQL and Power BI dashboards.
+More projects will be added including SQL and Power BI and Tableau dashboards.